Frequently Asked Questions

 Who is Prestigious Properties and what do we do?

 Prestigious Properties specializes in acquiring, adding value to, and managing multi-family apartment buildings in growth markets with tightening vacancies.
 We target acquisitions of “C” class buildings in “B” locations where rent and value growth can be achieved.
 By purchasing with medium to high leverage, combined with ongoing cash-flow from renters, we target a rate of return of 10% per year for our investors in six to seven years.
 Prestigious Properties offers a proven track record, proven results, and proven management experience based on real assets with regular cash flow and significant equity growth potential.
-As of Spring 2013 well over 500 investors have invested over $43,000,000, with total asset values transacted exceeding $165,000,000 and over $90,000,000 of assets under management.
+As of fall 2025 well over 600 investors have invested over $43,000,000, with total asset values transacted exceeding $265,000,000 and over $120,000,000 of assets under management at the peak in 2016.

-What does the Kings Castle Limited Partnership investment entail?
+What does the Memphis Limited Partnership investment entail?

-What does the Kings Castle Limited Partnership investment entail?
+What does the Memphis Limited Partnership investment entail?

-The investment is in Limited Partnership (LP) Units in an Alberta based Limited Partnership formed to acquire, improve, re-finance and hold multi-family apartment buildings in growth markets in North America, but primarily Western Canada, specifically Alberta or Saskatchewan.
+The investment is in Limited Partnership (LP) Units in an Alberta based Limited Partnership formed to acquire, improve and then sell a few multi-family apartment buildings in growth markets the Memphis, TN area.

 Am I investing in a single apartment building?